podio/podio-dotnet/items/index.md

 {% endhighlight %}

 #### Get field values
 You can access individual fields either by `field_id` or more likely by the human-readable `external_id`.
-The `Values` property of ItemField object is dynamic it returns data as `List<Dictionary<string, object>>`.
-As it is a bit difficult to access values from it, we have created an abstraction to access and set values as strongly typed objects.
+The `Values` property of ItemField object is dynamic.
+We have created an abstraction to access and set values as strongly typed objects.

-<span class="note">Here how to get and set values of diffrent type of item fields [Item field examples]({{site.baseurl}}/fields).</span>
+<span class="note">Here’s how to get and set values of different type of item fields [Item field examples]({{site.baseurl}}/fields).</span>

 ### Create item
-To create a new item from scratch you create a new `Item` without an `item_id`, add the field values and use 'ItemService.AddNewItem' method with created item and app_id as parameter.
+To create a new item from scratch you create a new `Item` without an `item_id`, add the field values and use 'ItemService.AddNewItem' method with the created item and app_id as parameter.
 Here is an example:

 {% highlight csharp startinline %}